- Site Analysis

 - water-resistant sheet linings with decorative, high-pressure laminate or factory-applied polyurethane or resin finishes

-- modular lining units that are impervious and are easy to clean.
+- modular lining units that are impervious and are easy to clean with impervious joints.

 E3/AS1 specifically excludes the use of the following in showers: